mlswg/mls-protocol/draft-ietf-mls-protocol.md

            application_secret_[sender]_[N]
 ~~~~~

-Here the value [sender] represents the index of the member that will
+As before the value [sender] represents the index of the member that will
 use this key to send, encoded as a uint32.

 The same rules are used to generate a sequence of keys and nonces